Belle, Flux et Trente-et-Un: Flux

 In the second deal, Flux, (Note: Flux, also Fluxus, cf. flush.) the winner is the player who has the highest-value flush.
 A flush is a hand of three cards of the same suit.
 In this phase, the Ace is the highest card.

 If two or more players have a flush, the card points are added and the highest-value flush wins.
 For this, the Aces counts as 11 points, the court cards 10 each, and the pip cards score from 2 to 9 depending on their natural value.
 If there is a tie, or if no player has a flush, the stakes remain in the basket for the next game.

 Unlike the game of Poch, there is no betting on the highest combination, as subsequently became typical for Poker.
 There is also no option to bluff.

-Trente-Un
+Trente-et-Un

 Finally, in the third deal each player attempts, by exchanging cards if necessary, to score 31 points, or to get as close to 31 points as possible (cf. Vingt-et-Un, and the third round of Brag).
-The player who comes closest to 31, wins the contents of the third basket.
+The player who comes closest to 31 wins the contents of the third basket.
 If there is a tie, the stake is carried forward to the next deal.

 The modern casino game of Black Jack was developed from this contract via Trente-et-Un and Vingt-et-Un.